srils01/Attrition-Analysis-using-Python-/README.md

 Datasets
 This is a fictional dataset created by IBM data scientists collected from Kaggle. https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset

 This dataset has 35 features in total.
-We did Exploratory Data Analysis first by plotting the most possible features with respect to attrition to see the correlation.
+I did Exploratory Data Analysis first by plotting the most possible features with respect to attrition to see the correlation.
+The user at the end can choose to select the options from below after which the charts and graphs appear along with insights derived from the data.

+    " Enter 1 for attrition- department wise"
+    "Enter 2 for gender wise Attrition"
+    "Enter 3 for Job satisfaction vs number of exits" "Enter 4 for Tenure wise attrition"
+    "Enter 5 for career growth vs number of exits" "Enter 6 for Salary hikes vs number of exits" "Enter 7 for Salary hikes vs tenure ")

 Libraries used: